TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 ### Check your understanding 2

 1. Repeat the simulation of position vs time of an accelerating system from above (copy and paste).
-Then split the data into 20% test set and 80% training set (copy and paste).
+Split the data into 20% test set and 80% training set (copy and paste).
    Then fit a model of `y ~ tm` to the training data.
-Then fit another model of `sqrt(y) ~ tm` to the training data.
+Fit another model of `sqrt(y) ~ tm` to the training data.
 Finally, fit a model of `y ~ I(tm ^ 2)`.

-2. Generate residual plots for all three fits and rank the fits with regard to how well you feel they meed assumptions for the linear model.
+2. Generate residual plots for all three fits and rank the fits with regard to how well you feel they meet assumptions for the linear model.

 3. Make predictions of the response values for the observations in the test set.
 Generate estimates of the mean-squared-error for each fit based on the test set.

 4. Plot the predicted response values on the y/left/vertical axis and observed response values on the x/bottom/horizontal axis for all three fits.

 [Return to index](#index)